PressClub Global · Article.

 applied to the first ever

 BMW 2 Series Gran Coupe as part of its final testing phase.
 And the new four-door coupe for the premium compact segment has engaged in a spot of self-promotion on its calibration drives around the Munich area.
 Adding an extra level of intrigue to the eye-catching multi-coloured camouflage of the test cars is a large QR code on the front doors directing curious eyes to www.bmw.com/2-series-gran-coupe.
 Ahead of the 2 Series Gran Coupe’s world premiere at the Los Angeles Auto Show in November 2019, this homepage will keep visitors supplied with bulletins of new information on this extravagant and innovative vehicle concept.
-The worldwide market launch of the BMW 2 Series Gran Coupe will get underway in the first quarter of 2020.
+The worldwide market launch of the BMW 2 Series Gran Coupe will get underway in spring 2020.

 An elegant and engaging gateway into the premium compact